amriunix/blog/content/post/hc-06-bluetooth-in-ubuntu.md

     }
 ```

-Make sure you change the device to you're HC-06 Module Address !.
+Make sure you change the device to your HC-06 Module Address !.

 Finally, bind the device with :